Wu Zetian: Names

 In Wu's time, women's birth names were rarely recorded.
-She changed her name to Wu Zhao after rising to power, often written as 武曌 (曌 has also been written as 瞾 on occasion, and both are derivatives of 照, which may be her original name), with 瞾 being one of the characters invented by Wu.
+She changed her name to Wu Zhao after rising to power, often written as 武曌 (曌 has also been written as 瞾 on occasion, and both are derivatives of 照, which may be her original name, with 瞾 being one of the characters invented by Wu).
 Wu was her patronymic surname, which she retained, according to traditional Chinese practice, after marriage to Gaozong, of the Li family.
 Emperor Taizong gave her the art name Wu Mei (武媚), meaning "glamorous".
 Thus, Chinese people often refer to her as Wu Mei or Wu Meiniang (武媚娘) when they write about her youth, as Wu Hou (武后) when referring to her as empress consort and empress dowager, and as Wu Zetian (武則天) as her posthumous title, given only after her death.

 Because her family name, Wu (武), is a homophone for the second character in 'parrot' (鹦鹉), there are many stories and jokes that make use of imagery of a parrot to communicate about Wu and her clan.
-In particular, Emperor Gaozong's family name, Li (李), is a homophone with a type of cat – so a story circulated about a cat eating a parrot at court.
+In particular, Emperor Gaozong's family name, Li (李), is a homophone with a type of cat 狸貓 (raccoon) – so a story circulated about a cat eating a parrot at court.